perldude/perldude/README.md

 * Linux, Windows, Perl, Python, Docker, VMWare

 ## Had to Take a Year Off
-* Picked up Golang and Docker during this period.
+* Picked up Golang and Docker, and GitLab with a personal project during this period.
 * Refreshed my Swift and iOS knowledge.
 * Studied up on cloud architecture by reading *Cloud Native Patterns* by Cornelia Davis.
 Good book.